sait-lab/learn-git/git-basics.md

  1 file changed, 1 insertion(+)
 ```

->The commit has given you some output about itself: which branch you committed to (`master`), what SHA-1 checksum the commit has (`112baf8`), how many files were changed, and statistics about lines added and removed in the commit.
+>The commit has given you some output about itself: which branch you committed to (`main`), what SHA-1 checksum the commit has (`112baf8`), how many files were changed, and statistics about lines added and removed in the commit.
 >
 >Remember that the commit records the snapshot you set up in your staging area.
 Anything you didn’t stage is still sitting there modified; you can do another commit to add it to your history.
 Every time you perform a commit, you’re recording a snapshot of your project that you can revert to or compare to later.